The Gradcafe

 IICSE University logo

-IICSE is a fully digital university that offers free online master’s programs to students worldwide.
-Tuition, lectures, and study resources are provided at no cost though there is a one-time application fee of $45 and a $50 fee per exam.
+IICSE is a fully digital university that offers free online master’s programs to international students.
+Tuition, lectures, and study resources are provided at no cost, though there’s a one-time application fee and an exam fee per course.

-This free master’s degree online in English allows students to explore the connections between language and literature.
+This free master’s degree online in English encourages students to explore the connections between language and literature.
 It covers various periods in English literature, theoretical approaches, and research methodologies.

 • Courses: History of literature, poetry, Shakespeare studies, and drama.